Get a free, no obligation personal loan quote with rates as low as 9.99%

 Option 2.
 Stay In Your Home

-Consider whether or not you think property values will increase in the near future.
+Consider whether you think property values will increase soon.
 In this case, you may be able to build some home equity over the next little while as the value of your home appreciates.
 Even the slightest increase in home values can make a big difference.

 Option 3.
 Sell Your House